underlines/awesome-ml/llm-tools.md

 -   [selfhostedAI](https://github.com/josStorer/selfhostedAI) one-click deployment of RWKV, ChatGLM, llama.cpp models for substituting the openAI API to a locally hosted API
 -   [Lit-GPT](https://github.com/Lightning-AI/lit-gpt) run SOTA LLMs, supports flash attention, Int8 and GPTQ 4bit quantization, LoRA and LLaMA-Adapter fine-tuning, pre-training.
 Apache 2.0-licensed
 -   [text-generation-inference](https://github.com/huggingface/text-generation-inference) Rust, Python and gRPC server for text generation inference.
 Used in production at HuggingFace to power LLMs api-inference widgets
+-   [gorilla-cli](https://github.com/gorilla-llm/gorilla-cli) use natural language in the terminal to assist with command writing, gorilla writes the commands based on a user prompt, while the user just approves them

 ## Web GUIs